-We currently connect and support 47 organisations dedicated to opposing Islamophobia, Muslimophobia and anti-Muslim racism.
+We currently connect and support 50 organisations dedicated to opposing Islamophobia, Muslimophobia, and anti-Muslim racism.
 CLAIM was founded as a network in Germany in October 2017.

 We put effective structures in place that promote professional exchange and cooperation in Germany and across Europe, and support organisations and projects to further build their capacity along these areas.

-Through joint campaigns, we create nationwide and pan-European visibility of Islamophobic, anti-Muslim and racist tendencies and their negative impacts.
-We coordinate the Anti-Muslim Racism Day every 1 July, pool the activities taking place in various cities, and make them visible to the entire country.
+Through joint campaigns, we create nationwide and pan-European visibility of Islamophobic, anti-Muslim, and racist tendencies and their negative impacts.
+We coordinate the Anti-Muslim Racism Day every 1 July, pool the activities in various cities, and make them visible to the entire country.

-Through publications, conferences and working groups, we offer scientific and practical impetus and put issues on the agenda that rarely get discussed.
+We offer scientific and practical impetus through publications, conferences, and working groups and put issues on the agenda that rarely get discussed.

-As representatives for the concerns of the organisations and affected parties, we speak with policy makers with a view to raising their attention and engagement on crucial issues.
+As representatives for the concerns of the organisations and affected parties, we speak with policymakers to raise their attention and engagement on crucial issues.

 The Competence Network Islam- and Muslimphobia aims to bundle and improve expertise on the topic of Islam and Muslimphobia/anti-Muslim racism and make it available to the fields of education, politics, administration, and civil society.
 The goal: to reduce anti-Muslim racism in society.